wykhuh/google-sheet-website/README.md

 ## Instructions

 1. Create a form using Google Form.

 2. Make the form data publically accessible.
     1. Go to Google Form admin section, and select "Responses".
     2. Click "Link to Sheets"
     3. Select "Create a new spreadsheet"
     4. Click "View in Sheets"
     5. In Google Sheets select "File" > "Share" > "Publish to web"
     6. Select "Entire Document" and "Comma-separated values (.csv)"
     7. Click "Publish"

-3. Copy paste "Publish to Web" link to app.js > 'SHEET_URL'
+3. Connect website to Google Sheets.
+    1. Replace the url (https://docs.google.com/spreadsheets...) in config.js with the "Publish to Web" url.

 The website will display all the records in the Google Sheets as a table.